L4rsG/F-Heat_QGIS/docs/example.rst

           :width: 100 %
           :align: center

       Right-click to exit drawing mode.
 The `Feature Attributes` Window will appear.
-Scroll down and enter a 1 for the `possible_route` attribute.
+Scroll down and enter a 1 for the `possible_route / Moegliche_Route` attribute.
 Press OK and toggle the editing mode again to save the layer.

       .. figure:: images//example/9netanalysis16.png
           :alt: 9netanalysis16.png